wrought/wireless-networking-in-the-developing-world/wndw.md

--   •What is the purpose of the wireless network?
+-   What is the purpose of the wireless network?

--   •Who does the network seek to serve?
+-   Who does the network seek to serve?

--   •What does the network do to address the community’s needs and to create value?
+-   What does the network do to address the community’s needs and to create value?

--   •What are the principles that guide the network?
+-   What are the principles that guide the network?